Harry and Sally White are regular people.

 I couldn’t keep my big mouth closed and gave Harry and Sally the report on their 401 (k) annual expenses being charged to manage their funds.
 These expenses were in addition to the $50 per year administration fees and were tied to the actual account value of the funds in the 401 (k).
 1.27% was the average expense being paid to the fund managers for Harry and Sally to have the privilege of investing their hard-earned money with them.
 1.27% per year of their full investment account value.

 Just last year along, these insane expenses were over $8,000. $8,000 out of Harry and Sally’s pocket and into the pocket of these Wall Street bandits.

 Now consider how many years these fees had been charged.
 The total amount paid could easily be greater than the entire 401(k) account belonging to Sally.

-The Securities and Exchange Commission (SEC) fought long and hard to have these fees disclosed in a more open forum for all 401 (k) investors, but to no avail.
-The Department of Labor has ruled in the financial industries side and as of now fees will remain as they always have….buried deep in paperwork none of us can even understand. (prospectus) Harry is a great forklift driver but he has no chance against this level of thievery.
+The Securities and Exchange Commission (SEC) fought long and hard to have these fees disclosed in a more open forum for all 401 (k) investors but to no avail.
+The Department of Labor has ruled in the financial industries side, and as of now, fees will remain as they always have buried deep in paperwork none of us can even understand. (prospectus) Harry is a great forklift driver, but he has no chance against this level of thievery.

-Simple math certainly can indicate to us the annual amount of expenses being paid to the money managers at the 401 (k) companies: simply multiply Harry’s annual expense times the number of employees (600).
+Simple math certainly can indicate to us the annual amount of expenses being paid to the money managers at the 401 (k) companies: multiply Harry’s annual expense times the number of employees (600).

-The long term loss of value hidden behind a 401(k) plan provided to hard working employees is a huge loss.
+The long term loss of value hidden behind a 401(k) plan provided to hard-working employees is a considerable loss.
 Plus the fund managers still get paid regardless of whether they make or lose money.
-Their commission is based on total account value.
+Their commission s based on total account value.